Rogerskelamen/nvim.lua/README.md

 ## 🚀 Usage

-Get into `lua/user/plugins.lua` using neovim and write buffer, [lazy.nvim](https://github.com/folke/lazy.nvim) will do the rest of it.
-Easy-peasy!
+Just copy and rename this repo to your `$HOME/.config/nvim` and get into neovim, [lazy.nvim](https://github.com/folke/lazy.nvim) will do the rest of it. 😄Easy-peasy!

 ## ⚡️ Requirements